 Exposure to pollutant toluene causes central nervous system dysfunction and necrosis.
-Children’s exposes to this harmful pollutants also suffers developmental problems and reproductive problems in females.
+Children exposed to these harmful pollutants also suffer developmental problems and reproductive problems in females.
 Irritation of upper respiratory tract and eyes.
 The major source of toluene pollution is gasoline, solvents in paints, plastic and soda bottles, paint cosmetics and other organic chemicals (7).
 Snake plants also help in removing toluene from the indoor environment.

 Snake plant or Sansevieria are very hardy and tolerant plants.
 They can survive in drought and without very low or no maintenance.
-Irrigation is one of the most important parts if we are talking about taking care of a plant.
-Water requirement of each and every plant are different.
+Irrigation is one of the most important parts if you are talking about taking care of a plant.
+The water requirements of each and every plant are different.
 Some need regular watering, some periodic basis.

-Water: Keeping a snake plant in house one should be very careful about when and how much water should be given to the plant.
-Over Watering of the snake, plants result in root rotting.
+Keeping a snake plant in house one should be very careful about when and how much water should be given to the plant.
+Excess watering of the plant results in root rotting.
 Therefore please make sure that the soil is almost dry before watering a snake plant.

-Light: Snake plant require medium light, therefore,e shade or indoor environment is very appropriate for the good growth of the snake plant.
+The snake plant requires medium light, therefore, shade or indoor environment is very appropriate for the good growth of the plant.

-Soil: porous soil or soil having proper drainage are most appropriate for the snake plants.
-Snake plant roots rots very easily if there is water logging in the soil.
-Therefore proper aerated and porous soil is required for a snake plant.
+Porous soil or soil having proper drainage is most appropriate for the plant.
+Snake plant roots rot very easily if there is water logging in the soil.
+Therefore proper aerated and porous soil is required.

-Fertilizers: Snake plants are very hardy plants require very fewer fertilizers.
-Organic manure is although best for a snake plant.
+Snake plants are very hardy plants require very fewer fertilizers.
+Organic manure is although best for the plant.
 Fortified the soil once in a year with either organic manure or all-purpose plant fertilizers.

-Propagation: Snake plants mainly propagate through rhizomes and leaf cuttings.
+The plant mainly propagates through rhizomes and leaf cuttings.
 Propagation by rhizomes is best if the plant is in the garden.
 Leaf-cutting propagation is best for the potted plants.
 Cut a leaf of the plant (2 to 3 inches) and place them one inch deep into the soil.
 The propagation should be done in spring or summer seasons.